lovincyrus/coolection/README.md

 ### Database

 This project uses Prisma as an ORM.
-To get started, you need to create a `.env.local` file in the root of the project and add the following:
+To get started, you need to create a `.env` file in the root of the project and add the following:

 ```bash
 DATABASE_URL="postgresql://root:password@localhost:5432/coolection"